Robust Generalization of Quadratic Neural Networks via Function Identification: Introduction

-Intuitively, neural modules can generalize more robustly since (i) it is more likely that an individual neural module designed to solve a simple task can be identified from training data, and (ii) even if module composition is not itself identifiable, shifts in the compositional structure tend to be smaller than shifts in the underlying data distribution.
-We study a simplified form of neural module networks, where modules are quadratic neural networks composed in sequence according to a given input; for simplicity, we assume they can be trained in a supervised way, ensuring robust generalization.
-Then, we show that under certain conditions, compositions of these models are also robust, including the case where there are shifts in the distribution over compositions.

-\textbf{Related work.} Prior work has connected misspecification (i.e., the true model is in the model family) and robustness to covariate shift~\cite{shimodaira2000improving,wen2014robust}; however, having a correctly specified model is insufficient if the true parameters are not identifiable---e.g., in linear regression, if the covariance matrix $\Sigma=\mathbb{E}_{p(x)}[xx^\top]$ is singular, then $\theta$ are not identifiable; in this case, the estimated model may not be robust.
-Quadratic neural networks cannot be identified even if the model is correctly specified since the parameters have a continuous symmetry (i.e., orthogonal transformations).
+\textbf{Related work.} Prior work has connected misspecification (i.e., the true model is in the model family) and robustness to covariate shift~\citep{shimodaira2000improving,wen2014robust}; however, having a correctly specified model is insufficient if the true parameters are not identifiable---e.g., in linear regression, if the covariance matrix $\Sigma=\mathbb{E}_{p(x)}[xx^\top]$ is singular, then $\theta$ is not identifiable; thus, the estimated model may not be robust.
+QNNs cannot be identified even if the model is correctly specified since the parameters have a continuous symmetry (i.e., orthogonal transformations).